devplayer0/fyp/report.md

 Listing \ref{lst:fw-util} shows the entire `src/util.S`.
 It provides a single "function" (whose signature is defined in `include/util.h`): `m5_exit()`.
-This is just an implementation of the `exit` `m5op` (as described in the gem5 evaluation section).
+This is just an implementation of the `exit` `m5op` as described in the gem5 evaluation section.
 Since the `m5ops` use fake opcodes, assembler directives are used to write them into the output.
 The `bx lr` is actually unnecessary, since the simulation stops immediately upon encountering an `exit`.